Conviction

 Conviction invests with check sizes between $1 million and $25 million 3.
 The firm describes itself as often being the first institutional investor in its portfolio companies 4.

-Notable portfolio companies include Harvey (legal AI, valued at $11 billion), Mistral (French open-source AI, valued at $6 billion), Baseten (inference platform, valued at $825 million), and Sierra (conversational AI, valued at $4.5 billion) 28.
+Notable portfolio companies include Harvey (legal AI, valued at $11 billion), Mistral (French open-source AI, valued at $6 billion), Baseten (inference platform, valued at $5 billion as of January 2026 47), and Sierra (conversational AI, valued at $4.5 billion) 28.
 As of 2025, the portfolio includes over 30 companies with 5 unicorns 5.

 Stated Thesis